 The forces a motorcycle rider has to endure during an accident are incredible, and they do a great deal of damage.
 These are just a few of the catastrophic injuries that can occur.

 - Traumatic brain injury.
 A motorcycle helmet can be the difference between life and death.
 But even when a rider wears one, that doesn’t mean they’ll be protected from a traumatic brain injury.
-This can have drastic, long-term effects, including cognitive problems, pain, hearing and vision issues, and difficulty performing even the most basic everyday tasks.
+A motorcycle accident injury can have drastic, permanent effects, including cognitive problems, pain, hearing and vision issues, and difficulty performing even the most basic everyday tasks.

 - Nerve damage.
 Being thrown from a motorcycle can result in severe damage to the central nervous system.
 Symptoms include muscle weakness, numbness and tingling, and potentially breathing problems and paralysis.